InfuseAI/primehub-site/docs/design/model-deployment.md

       spec: <PhDeploymentSpec>
 ```

-The `PhSchedule` resource has the following children
+The `PhDeployment` resource has the following children

 - **Ingress:** The ingress resource to route the traffic to given model deployment
 - **Service:** The service resource of a given deployment